PrajapatiJeet/F1_Strategy_Project/README.md

-# F1 Race Strategy Analysis: Using Lap Time Prediction to Model Tire Degradation and the Undercut
+# A Data-Driven Approach to F1 Strategy: Modeling the Effects of Tire Degradation on Pace and Undercut Strategy

 ### **Project by: Jeet Prajapati**